 “Much more engaging than other courses I have been on.
 All the speakers were very informative and made me think about climate change and biodiversity in a different way.
 At first I was a bit sceptical about doing a presentation, but it was actually very interesting to conduct my own research, listen to what other people had discovered and understand what other people find important to them."

 Designed and led by Future Leaders themselves, the Leadership Challenge enables young people to explore their interests and gives them responsibility for delivering a project which benefits their communities and peers.
 Their project provides opportunities for them to work in new environments and contexts, gain new experiences, and develop new ways of thinking about their possible futures.

 Our blended model is modular and flexible, which means we can respond to the needs of individual young people, schools, colleges, higher education partners and programme sponsors, as well as potential future social distancing restrictions.
 Our online platform, Launchpad, has been developed with safeguarding, security and wellbeing of our young people in mind.

 Despite increasing numbers of students from low-income families going on to higher education, their life outcomes remain poorer than those of their peers.
 Covid-19 dealt a further blow, undoing years of work to close the attainment gap between young people from poorer backgrounds and their more privileged peers.
 Schools may now have reopened, but young people will live with the repercussions of this disruption to their education for decades to come.

 Social mobility is vital for a healthy society that meets the needs of all of its members.
-If we are to achieve this, the next generation of business and political leaders must be cultivated from diverse backgrounds.
-It is only by empowering young people from all parts of society to succeed through initiatives like Future Leaders that we can hope to achieve this.
+If we are to achieve this, the next generation of business and political leaders must be drawn from diverse backgrounds.
+It is only by empowering young people from all parts of society to succeed that we can hope to achieve this.